-Appendix 7 Brevet Enhancement Funding Notification of Funding Use • Brevet Judges will submit this form as soon as possible in advance of an opportunity for which they intend to access their Brevet Enhancement Funding.
-Whenever possible, this form will be submitted one week prior to departure.
-Exceptions will be made for opportunities where the Brevet Judge is provided less than one week • This form may be submitted several times throughout the season depending on how the Brevet wishes to utilize their funding for the season.
-Judge's name: GymCan Profile: Year: FIG Category: Opportunity 1 Event: Location: Event dates: Date of submission: Arrival date: Departure date: Nature of the Experience: ☐ Competition ☐ Camp ☐ Conference ☐ Other, please specify: Estimated amount of Funding to be allocated to this opportunity: Additional Notes: Notification of Funding Use - Date received: For WJC/AGF use only: Post Opportunity Report - Date received: Funding Allocated: \$ Funding remaining for this season: \$ Opportunity 2 Location: Event: Event dates: Date of submission: Arrival date: Departure date: Nature of the Experience: ☐ Competition ☐ Camp ☐ Conference ☐ Other, please specify: Estimated amount of Funding to be allocated to this opportunity: Additional Notes: Notification of Funding Use - Date received: For WJC/AGF use only: Post Opportunity Report - Date received: Funding Allocated: \$ Funding remaining for this season: \$ Opportunity 3 Event: Location: Event dates: Date of submission: Arrival date: Departure date: Nature of the Experience: Competition Camp Conference Other, please specify: Estimated amount of Funding to be allocated to this opportunity:
+ncement Funding n of Funding Use

+possible, this form will be submitted one v notice of an opportunity. week prior to departure.
+Exceptions w rtunity for which they intend to access their Brevet Enhancement Funding.
+Whenever vill be made for opportunities where the Brevet Judge is provided less than one week n how the Brevet wishes to utilize their funding for the season.

+Judge's name: Judge's name: GymCan Profile:

+Year: FIG Category:

+Opportunity 1

+Event: Location:

+Event dates: Date of submission:

+Arrival date: Departure date:

+Nature of the Experience: Com npetition 🗌 Camp 🗌 Confe rence Other, please specify:

+Estimated amount of Funding to be allocated to this opportunity:

+Additional Notes: -

-Notification of Funding Use - Date received:
+For WJC/AGF use only: Notification of Funding Use - Date received:

+Opportunity 2

+Event: Location:

+Event dates: Date of submission:

+Arrival date: Departure date:

+Nature of the Experience: Com npetition 🗌 Camp 🗌 Confe rence Other, please specify:

+Estimated amount of Funding to be allocated to this opportunity:

+Additional Notes:

-Post Opportunity Report - Date received:
+For WJC/AGF use only: Notification of Funding Use - Post Opportunity Report - Da Funding Allocated: \$ ate received:

+Opportunity 3

+Event: Location:

+Event dates: Date of submission:

+Arrival date: Departure date:

+Nature of the Experience: Com npetition 🗌 Camp 🗌 Confe rence Other, please specify:

+Estimated amount of Funding to be allocated to this opportunity:

+Additional Notes:
-Funding Allocated: \$

-Funding remaining for this season: \$
+For WJC/AGF use only: Post Opportunity Report - D Notification of Funding Use - Date received: Post Opportunity Report - Date received: Funding Allocated: \$ Funding remaining for this season: \$

-Brevet Enhancement Funding Post Opportunity Report
+Brevet Enhancement Funding

+Post Oppo ortunity Report

-- This form is to be completed for each opportunity for which Brevet Enhancement Funding is used. - The AGF expense form and receipts must accompany this report in order for funding to be allocated. - The judge's GymCan Competition Report must be attached to this report, if applicable. - If the opportunity is not a competition, a brief summary of the experience must be included with this report. - Deadline: This report must be received by the WJC Chair or WP Manager within three weeks of your return from the experience or
+This form is to be completed for each opportunity for which Brevet Enhancement Funding is used.

+The AGF expense form and receipts must accompany this report ort in order for funding to be allocated.

+The judge's GymCan Competition Report must be attached to

+If the opportunity is not a competition, a brief summary of the e xperience must be included with this report.

-arrangements made to extend this deadline must be made.
+or WP Manager within three weeks of your return from the experience or .
 No funds will be paid until the complete report is received.

 Judge's name: Date:

 Opportunity Information Opportunity # (circle): #1 #2 #3

 Event: Location:

 Event dates:

 Arrival date: Departure date:

 Total Amount of Funding Utilized:

 Check list:

-☐ Completed AGF Expense form included
+Completed AGF Expense form included

-☐ Receipts included
+Receipts included

-☐ GymCan Competition Report included, if applicable.
-If the opportunity was not a competition, a summary of the experience is included.
+GymCan Competition Report included, if applicable.
+If the the experience is included. e opportunity was not a competition, a summary of

 For WJC/AGF Office use only:

-Date received: Meeting date of discussi ion:
+Date received: Meeting date of discuss ion:

-□ Approved Amount: \$
+Approved Amount: \$

-□ Denied Rationale:
+Denied Rationale:

-Provincial Enhancement Funding

-(Provincial and National Level, WAG Judges)
+Provincial Enhancement Funding (Provincial and National Level, WAG Judges)